Skip to content

 batch jobs get, list, create, delete pg_dump/pg_restore Job lifecycle (disk-pressure-emptydir scenario)

 The last four rules were added for production Ansible playbooks (DD-WE-007).
-In v1.2, per-workflow SA scoping (#501) will replace the shared ClusterRole with schema-declared RBAC per execution.

 Additionally, a namespace-scoped workflowexecution-dep-reader Role grants get, list, watch on Secrets and ConfigMaps in the execution namespace for dependency validation before workflow launch.